agaby/darl-dev/Darl.GraphQL/wwwroot/md/Darl_dev.md

 The rest of the site is concerned with making it possible for you to develop applications using our API.

 # Accounts
 The darl.dev site is _tenanted_.
-This means that each user gets a separate account with their own data objects such as rulesets, machine learning models and bot models.
+This means that each user gets a separate account with their own data objects such as Knowledge Graphs.
-When you first sign up a set of default objects are created for you.
-You can delete these or modify them as you choose.

 ## Anonymous access
 When you first access the site without registering and logging in, you will have access to a set of demo objects.
-While you can view these and do things like evaluating rulesets, you cannot do anything involving _mutation_.
+While you can view these and do things like evaluating Knowledge graphs, you cannot do anything involving _mutation_.
 I.e. you can't change anything.

 ## Registering